mridulraturi7/FlappyBird/README.md

 External Libraries Used :

 >push.lua - push library allows us to draw our game at a virtual resolution, regardless of however large our window is.
 Basically, it is used to provide a more retro look and feel to the game.

+>class.lua - class library allows us to represent anything in our game as code, rather than keeping track of many disparate variables and methods.
+Basically, it is used to utilize the concepts of Object Oriented Programming.